ansible/ansible-rulebook/docs/conditions.rst

             debug:

-You can find more information the bracket notation for list also in the Ansible playbook documentatino for `Referencing list variables <https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#referencing-list-variables>`_.
+You can find more information the bracket notation for list also in the Ansible playbook documentation for `Referencing list variables <https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#referencing-list-variables>`_.

 Supported Operators
 *******************